ji-zai/personal-site/content/essays/seek-truth.md

 - Define: recall beliefs in the form of thoughts, and to recall the search tree - to remember where you are, and how you got here in the tree.
 - Our memory is not as good as we think it is (even in day to day conversations we tend to forget how we got there, or we go deep into unnecessary tangents forgetting the purpose of our conversation in the first place (when there is a purpose ofc).
 This is the memory function of the mind.
 - Map back to the tree search.
+- Use the amnesia example.
+- Use the reading example.

 ---

 ### The mind is single threaded

 We focus on one thing at a time.
-Our consciousness can move from one thing to another, but
+Our consciousness can move from one thing to another, but cannot focus on multiple things simultaneously.
+If you don't believe this, well, our discussion will still be directionally useful: you'll just extrapolate what happens on one thread to multiple.
+But from my experience observing myself, and research has shown to some degree that it's likely we are single threaded.

 ---

+## III: Skill

-### Ability to act and ability to seek truth are different.
+### Acting and seeking truth are different.

 - Yet, they are tightly coupled.
 Without one the other isn't useful.
 Imagine having the ability to act but inability to seek truth, meaning you'll build products that no one wants.
 Or publish a book that you yourself don't like.
 - Why is it necessary to make this distinction? - because they are fundamentally different processes.